Regulators dig in at MF Global in money pursuit

 "We will look at every aspect of how the firm conducted business," Mary Schapiro, chairman of the U.S. Securities and Exchange Commission, told Reuters regarding the agency's review.
 She declined to discuss any potential action that the SEC's enforcement division may take.

-Corzine had hired leading white-collar defense lawyer Andrew Levander of Dechert LLP to represent him in cases that might stem from the bankruptcy filing, a legal source briefed on the matter said.
+Corzine had hired leading white-collar defence lawyer Andrew Levander of Dechert LLP to represent him in cases that might stem from the bankruptcy filing, a legal source briefed on the matter said.

 Levander has represented outside directors of Lehman Brothers Holdings Inc and former Merrill Lynch CEO John Thain, among others.
 Corzine's lawyer in the bankruptcy case is Schuyler Carroll of Perkins Coie LLP.
 Carroll declined to comment.